kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Part of the practitioner's skill is ensuring that the items being considered are part of a semantically coherent set.
 This meaning can come from both grouping like items together, or by framing the comparison in a way which makes sense for the given set.

+To give a concrete example, this year's Deep Funding initiative framed the decision in terms of the relative impact of two _software dependencies_ on a given _software project_.
+In that setting, the same dependency might be assessed very differently depending on which project's context was being considered.

-When dealing with a potentially heterogenous set, techniques like star grouping can be used to help subdivide the items, adding a level of robustness to the process.
+Also, as mentioned earlier, techniques like star grouping can be used to subdivide heterogenous in cases where meaningful groupings may be difficult to define in advance.

 ## Putting it all Together

 As argued in the introduction, pairwise methods should be understood not as a single technique or mechanism, but as a _paradigm_ of social choice.
 Having introduced the various pieces of this paradigm, we can begin puting them together, and begin to estimate the actual attention requirements for public goods funding processes.

-Assuming _30 seconds per vote_ and _10 votes per item_, pairwise methods can produce allocations at an attentional cost of  _5 minutes_ per item.
+Assuming **30 seconds per vote** and **10 votes per item**, pairwise methods can produce allocations at an attentional cost of  **5 minutes** per item.
-For a set of 600 items, this means _50 hours_ of total voter attention.
+For a set of 600 items, this means **50 hours** of total voter attention.
 If we assume each voter contributes four five-minute sessions (20 minutes), then we need only 150 voters to produce a good result -- a relatively easy lift.

 As a continuous process, things get even better.
-If we assume that only ~20% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of _4 minutes per item per year_ (5 min * 20% * 4 quarters).
+If we assume that only ~20% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **_**4 minutes per item per year**_** (5 min * 20% * 4 quarters).

 The idea of sustaining a complex public goods funding ecosystem with such little effort might seem implausible.
 The continued development of these techniques will almost certainly surface new challenges and limitations.
 And yet, the arguments have been laid out, and these are the conclusions we've drawn.

-We invite the public goods funding community to refine these estimates... by putting the methods into practice.
+We invite the public goods funding community to challenge and refine these estimates... by putting the methods into practice.

 ## Final Thoughts

-There is no perfect voting system.
-The best we can do in this life is to choose from among many tools the one which best fits our circumstance.

-Arrow's theorem showed the limits of ranked-choice systems for producing discrete, ordered results.
-Shifting to the capital-allocation setting of _continuous outcomes_ opens up meaningful space for algorithmic exploration, in which complex interactions are not a bug, but a feature.

 The task of helping large groups of people effectively manage shared resources is one of the critical problems of our day.
 We have tried to show that pairwise methods, seen not as isolated techniques but as part of a _paradigm_ of social choice, offers a compelling toolkit for solving exactly this problem.

-The building blocks already exist.
-[Pairwise.vote](https://www.pairwise.vote/) offers a full-featured client for running pairwise voting processes.
-As an open-source project, it can be easily extended to support supplemental techniques like active ranking.

-There is a growing, albeit emerging, culture of practice.
-More organizations should experiment with pairwise methods: awarding prizes to hackathon winners, supporting critical infrastructure, or guiding corporate budgets.
-If you believe your organization would benefit from a more robust process for resource allocation, please reach out.

-Relative to other techniques and to their underlying potential, pairwise methods remain underexplored.
+Relative to other techniques and to their underlying potential, however, pairwise methods remain underexplored.
-By articulating the "pairwise paradigm," we hope to chart the way.
+By articulating a "pairwise paradigm," we hope to help chart the way.